Scroll to navigation

 Synopsis

-iterator insert( const_iterator pos, const T& value (since
+iterator insert( const_iterator pos, const T& value ); (1)

-iterator insert( const_iterator pos, T&& value ); (2) (since
+iterator insert( const_iterator pos, T&& value ); (2) (since C++11)

-iterator insert( const_iterator pos, size_type (since
+iterator insert( const_iterator pos, (3)

-count, const T& value ); (1) C++11)
+size_type count, const T& value );

 template< class InputIt >

-iterator insert( const_iterator pos, C++11)
+iterator insert( const_iterator pos, InputIt first, InputIt last (4)

-iterator insert( const_iterator pos, (5) (since
+iterator insert( const_iterator pos, std::initializer_list<T> (5) (since C++11)

-std::initializer_list<T> ilist ); C++11)
+ilist );

 Inserts elements at the specified location in the container.

-3) inserts count copies of the value before pos
+3) Inserts count copies of the value before pos.

-4) inserts elements from range [first, last) before pos.
+4) Inserts elements from range [first, last) before pos.

 This overload has the same effect as overload (3) if InputIt is an (until C++11)